CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

     - **Azure Search pricing tier**: Free (F) (*If this tier is not available, select Basic (B)*) **(6)**

-    - **By checking this box I acknowledge that I have read and understood all the terms below**: Select the checkbox **(7)**.
+    - **By checking this box, I acknowledge that I have read and understood all the terms below**: Select the checkbox **(7)**.

       ![](./images/lan1(1).png)

 1. In the **Review + Create** tab, and then select **Create**.

-1. Wait for deployment to complete, and then view the deployment details.
+1. Wait for the deployment to complete, and then view the deployment details.

 1. In the top search bar, search for **Azure AI Foundry (1)**, select **Azure AI Foundry (2)** from the result.